zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 {% include note.html content="Currently there is no way to explicitly invalidate the cache, so you'll have to use a workaround, like changing something innocuous in a hashed file, or to add date-stubs in the cache-key." %}

 ## :factory: 2.
-Modularize your monolith with 'Reusable Workflows'
+Modularize your monolith with reusable workflows
-The [Separation of Concerns (SoC)]{https://nalexn.github.io/separation-of-concerns/} is an important principle in software development.
-It basically states: "The principle is simple: don’t write your program as one solid block, instead, break up the code into chunks that are finalized tiny pieces of the system each able to complete a simple distinct job."
+The [Separation of Concerns (SoC)]{https://nalexn.github.io/separation-of-concerns/} is an important principle in software development: "The principle is simple: don’t write your program as one solid block, instead, break up the code into chunks that are finalized tiny pieces of the system each able to complete a simple distinct job."
 This makes your code more understandable, reusable and maintainable.

-In order to grow our github actions that meant splitting the monolithic workflow that was responsible for everything into multiple, sub-workflows with one purpose each.
-Luckily, github actions got us coverd.
+In order to grow our Github Actions that meant splitting the monolithic workflow that was responsible for everything into multiple, sub-workflows with one purpose each.
+Luckily, Github Actions could do all this.

-'Reusable workflows' are a way to use full-fledged workflows as jobs within an overarching workflow.
+Reusable workflows are a way to use full-fledged workflows as jobs within an overarching workflow.
 In our case this means we have one CI workflow that calls the linting, unit test and integration test workflows respectively.
 This enables us to use any combination of these sub-workflows but also trigger them separately.
 What this also gives us is a perfect encapsulation of each separate job.
 Now our linting dependencies do not interfere with the integrations that we must install for our integration tests.
-This also allows us more fine-grained control over the runners, Python versions and other peripheral configurations that can now be done at the level of each 'reusable workflow'.
+This also allows us more fine-grained control over the runners, Python versions and other peripheral configurations that can now be done at the level of each 'reusable workflow.

-Here's an excerpt from our 'ci.yml' file.
+Here's an excerpt from our `ci.yml` file.
 Within the jobs section, we simply give each step in the job a name and call the corresponding reusable workflow.
 Within these reusable workflows themselves we just need to make sure to add `workflow_call` to the list of triggers under `on:`.